“I will instruct you and teach you in the way you should go; I will counsel you with my loving eye on you.”Psalm 32:8

 How many lessons do we have each day?

 All students have 6 lessons each day.
-You will also meet with your tutor and form group every morning and have a break in the morning and at lunch time.
+You will also meet with your tutor and form group every morning and afternoon, and have a break in the morning and at lunch time.

 What extra-curricular activities do you have at DCS?